bifurcationkit/BifurcationKitDocs.jl/docs/src/branchswitching.md

 > See [Branch switching (Hopf point)](@ref) for the precise method definition

-## Branch switching from Branch / Period-doubling point of curve of periodic orbits
+## From Branch / Period-doubling point of curve of periodic orbits

-We do not provide (for now) the associated normal forms to these bifurcations of periodic orbits.
+We do not provide (for now) the automatic branching procedure for these bifurcations of periodic orbits.
 As a consequence, the user is asked to provide the amplitude of the bifurcated solution.

 We provide the branching method for the following methods to compute periodic orbits: [`PeriodicOrbitTrapProblem`](@ref),[`ShootingProblem`](@ref) and [`PoincareShootingProblem`](@ref).
 The call is as follows.
 Please note that a deflation is included in this method to simplify branch switching.